ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan-beta.md

   * indicator-notifications and do not disturb.
   * Blueman 2.0.8
   * Reduced the .iso image size, then made it big again because nvidia-drivers.
+  * Languages on iso optimised for where UBuntu MATE is more used.
   * Marco - invisble window corners.
 Alt + Tab.
 HiDPI gradients.
 No menu in window controls by default.
   * MATE Window Applets
   * Theme fixes